Sclerocarya birrea: Traditional uses

 The fruit is traditionally used for food in Africa, and has considerable socioeconomic importance.
 The fruit juice and pulp are mixed with water and stored in a container over 1–3 days of fermentation to make marula beer, a traditional alcoholic beverage.

-The edible kernel inside the hard nutshell is difficult to extract but is delicious and is eaten by children; these "nuts" are also the staple that some hunter-gatherer tribes subsist on in the winter season.
+The edible kernel inside the hard nutshell is difficult to extract but is still eaten; these "nuts" are a staple that some hunter-gatherer tribes subsist on in the winter season.

 In Namibia, the Ovambo people call the liqueur or wine made from marula omagongo or omaongo, (Note: The medial g is softened to h, hence the phonetic transcription "aw-mah-horn-gaw", or even silenced, hence the alternate spelling "omaongo".) perhaps distinguishable from a weaker beer product.
 (Note: Though other sources gloss omagongo as "marula beer".)
 The juice (oshinwa) and cooking oil (odjove (Note: Or omaadi eengongo.)) are also harvested.

 Marula oil is used topically to moisturise the skin, and also an edible oil in the diet of San people in Southern Africa.
 The marula tree is protected in South Africa.

 In South Africa, the Amarula cream liqueur is made from the fruit.
-There are also mampoer (moonshine) distilled from the morula, which is mentioned in the writings of South African writer Herman Charles Bosman.
+There are also mampoer (moonshine) distilled from the marula, which is mentioned in the writings of South African writer Herman Charles Bosman.
 (Note: In the short story "Mampoer", a comparison is made that the "brandy" made from karee（Searsia lancea, Afican sumac) is weaker compared to the distillates of moepel（Searsia lancea, Transvaal red milkwood) or the marula (maroela).)

 Commercial uses

 On an industrial level the fruit of the marula tree is collected from the wild by members of rural communities on whose land the trees grow.
 This harvest and sale of fruit only occur over two to three months, but is an important source of income to poor rural people, especially women.
-The fruit is delivered to processing plants where fruit pulp, pips, kernels and kernel oil are extracted and stored for processing throughout the year.